jsightapi/specification/versions/JSight Schema/JSight Schema 0.3.5.md

 The JSight Schema language allows you to directly refer to USER TYPES from the EXAMPLE.
 This section describes all possible options of such references.

-### Reference to the USER TYPE in the EXAMPLE VALUE.
+### Reference to the USER TYPE in the EXAMPLE VALUE

 > Requirement: req.jschema.shortcuts.value_type 0.4
 > Status: APPROVED 13.01.2022.
-> It is planned:
->
-> - TODO:  To allow the use of `nullable` along with a reference.

 If some VALUE in the EXAMPLE has some USER TYPE, then the name of this USER TYPE can be specified directly in the EXAMPLE instead of this VALUE.